na-na-hi/renget/archive/rbo87.md

 "Thanks, Maxi!"

 "OK then!"
-Furret said, "The contest deadline is in two days so you better hurry up!"
+Furret said, "The party is in two days so you better hurry up!"

 Both of our eyes widened "T-T-Two days!?"
 I bewilderingly replied "Isn't the festival supposed to be in three days?"